From R&D Director to Senior Management in Biotech: What the Transition Actually Requires

 Can you make the company better in ways that have nothing to do with R&D?

-The ones who succeed start doing it before the role changes.
+They start leading this way before the role changes.

 What Signals Readiness (vs. Just Tenure)